vinaykumar-kayyur/sonic-buildimage/platform/broadcom/sonic-platform-modules-fs/README.md

-platform drivers of FS products for the SONiC project
+platform drivers of www.fs.com products for the SONiC project